Mason & Dixon: Three: Last Transit

 Mason visits Dixon who is recently married and suffering from gout.
-Dixon laments that the recent death of his mother and the political turbulence in America have forced him to abandon his hopes of emigration, deciding instead to profit from the Britain's growing coal dependency.
+Dixon laments that the recent death of his mother and the political turbulence in America have forced him to abandon his hopes of emigration, deciding instead to profit from Britain's growing coal dependency.
 Mason, himself remarried, confesses that his newborn son unpleasantly resembles his father who has himself remarried a Mary.
 The Learned English Dog makes another appearance, though he refrains from speech except to declare that he will next visit when the two surveyors are together once again.
 The two men share a dream of a performance where, in Mason's version, he attempts to introduce Dixon to Bradley, whilst Dixon envisions a duet based on their adventures.